Losant/losant-docs/docs/losant-go/overview.md

 <div class="slim-image-container"><img src="/images/losant-go/auto-setup-complete.png" alt="Auto Setup Complete" title="Auto Setup Complete" /></div>

 Your mobile device is now set up.
 You'll just need to login to [https://app.losant.com](https://app.losant.com) to configure your workflow to do something useful.
 View [workflows](/workflows/overview/) for more details.
-Read [Using the button](#using-the-button) to use the button.
+Read [Using the Button](#using-the-button) to use the button.

 ### Manual Setup